julianwolfe/PCA9685-dotnet-sample/README.md

    ```sh
    dotnet run
    ```
-6. Observe the LEDs fading and blinking independently.
+6. Observe the first 3 LEDs fading and blinking independently, with each channel randomly choosing to blink or fade and running concurrently.

 ## License
 MIT